 This background will enable students to critically select and carry out appropriate forms of research for developing well-informed design models.
 The module will emphasise the function of dissemination in research and encourage high standards of documentation.
 The module is based in the design studio, with the principal themes and issues being introduced through a seminar programme, attendance of which is a requirement of the module.

 Prior learning requirements

-The introductory part of the programme will cover a range of techniques and theories practised in design research and their relationship to research in different subject areas (broadly the sciences, humanities and social sciences).
-The field of design research is wide ranging and students will discuss the aims of design research, the validity of different research methods, the criteria used to determine them and appropriate modes of dissemination.
+The introductory part of the module will cover a range of techniques and theories practised in design research and their relationship to research, in different subject areas (broadly the sciences, humanities and social sciences).
+The field of design research is wide-ranging and students will discuss the aims of design research, the validity of different research methods, the criteria used to determine them and appropriate modes of dissemination.
+LO1

-On completing the modulethe student should be able to:
+On successfully completing the module, the student will be able to:

-1. work within a field of research appropriate to a given design problem and identifythe key cultural, environmental, technological, historical or theoretical issues;
+1. work within research field appropriate to a given design problem and identify key cultural, environmental, technological, historical or theoretical issues;

 3. develop prototypical design models that interpret research material through testing and demonstrating results;

 4. collate, document and present research material to an appropriate standard;

 5. produce a concise, written, illustrated abstract which establishes the key themes of the thesis proposition, beyond the studio design project.

 Module assessment will be based on the presentation of two associated pieces of work.